julianfaraway/shortsummary/README.md

 but they cause problems for beginners.

-The purpose of this package is to produce documentation with shorter linear model summaries while only using base `R` commands.
+The purpose of this package is to produce documentation with shorter linear model summaries while apparently only using base `R` commands.
 One can quietly load the package without explaining or add a footnote for the curious.